- Subscribe via RSS

-FOAMed – Free Open-Access Medical Education – as coined by Mike Cadogan, has been the recent label put on the medical blogging world’s posting and discussing of medical topics online.
-Do a #FOAMed search on Twitter, and you’ll get a … Continue reading
+FOAM – Free Open-Access Meducation – as coined by Mike Cadogan, has been the recent label put on the medical blogging world’s posting and discussing of medical topics online.
+Do a #FOAMed search on Twitter, and you’ll get a lot … Continue reading

-Bleeding down in hemoglobin is a kind of limbo dance for the patient involved.
+Bleeding and trickling down in hemoglobin is a kind of limbo dance with the patient.
 How low can you go?
 Here’s a case report on a trauma patient with a hemoglobin of 0,7 g/dL(!) yielding a hematocrit of 2.2%(!).
-O neg … Continue reading
+O … Continue reading

 Don’t know who to credit for this amazing image.
 It could be from that travelling ‘Human Body’ exhibition?
 Got it on facebook.

 If you ever feel bad over a misplaced central line, just go read this case report.
 It is written by a guy who accidentally placed his central line in the patient’s pulmonary artery.

 Recently NEJM published the results from the german SHOCK II trial.
 The study suggests intraaortic balloon pumps (IABP) don’t work as well as we think.
 It has been interesting following the e-mail correspondance between our hospital cardiac intensivists and cardiologists. … Continue reading